USGS Forecast: Episode 51 Expected July 11-15

 What is the episodic eruption cycle at Kilauea?

 Since December 23, 2024, Kilauea has been erupting in discrete episodes of lava fountaining from two vents in Halemaʻumaʻu crater.
 Each episode lasts 6-12 hours, with pauses of 9-21 days between them.
-As of May 2026, there have been 47 episodes.
+As of July 2026, there have been 50 episodes — an all-time record.
 Fountain heights have ranged from 30m in early episodes to 425m (1,400 feet) in Episode 39.
 USGS uses tiltmeter data to forecast episodes 3-4 days in advance.

 Can you see lava at Hawaii Volcanoes National Park?